 The statute thus provides people of reasonable intelligence with notice of what "collecting or handling" voter registration applications means: physically collecting or handling completed voter registration applications-not blank forms-or otherwise exercising custody over completed voter registration applications.
-Contrary to Plaintiffs' position, there are no restrictions on translation of applications, greeting applicants, or asking people to fill a voter registration form.
-And it's equally clear that a 3PVRO volunteer with a stack full of completed applications in his car falls within the statute's ambit, but one with blank forms does not.
+Contrary to Plaintiffs' position, there are no restrictions on encouraging eligible citizens to complete applications without the non-citizen touching the application, directing eligible citizens to online content, or supervising those who collect or handle completed applications.
+And it's equally clear that a 3PVRO volunteer physically reviewing a completed voter registration form falls within the statute's ambit.